 Guest post by Fred Lucas

-Donald Trump is not the first candidate to say a presidential election was “rigged.”take our poll - story continues below
+Donald Trump is not the first candidate to say a presidential election was “rigged.”

 People were up in even more of a lather in previous elections.
 Four times in the United States history, it wasn’t the voters, or even presidential electors, that chose the president.
 Rather, it was a separate branch of government.
 I write about these in my book, “Tainted by Suspicion: The Secret Deals and Electoral Chaos of Disputed Presidential Elections.”